ForEvolve/Scripts/README.md

 ### How to install from source code
 From the source code directory, execute the following command:

+To install it locally, using the source:

 ```
 Import-Module .\dotnet-new\dual-projects\dual-projects.psm1

+# Example from a local directory to test scripts changes, you can load the module with absolute path:
+# To unload the module, close the PowerShell console
 Import-Module F:\Repos\ForEvolve.Scripts\dotnet-new\dual-projects\dual-projects.psm1
 ```